raystubbs/nvim-cljfmt-indents/README.md

 ```

 > [!WARNING]
-> Haven't tested this very well at all yet.
+> Haven't tested this very thoroughly at all yet.
 There are bound
 > to be many bugs.
 But so far works pretty well.
 Use at your
 > own risk.